Stone Garrett Preview, Player Props: Nationals vs. Phillies

-Stone Garrett -- with a slugging percentage of .688 in his past 10 games, including two home runs -- will be in action for the Washington Nationals versus the Philadelphia Phillies, with Michael Lorenzen on the mound, on August 18 at 7:05 PM ET.
+On Saturday, Stone Garrett (.806 slugging percentage in past 10 games, including two home runs) and the Washington Nationals face the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
+First pitch is at 4:05 PM ET.

-He collected three RBI (going 2-for-4 with a double) in his previous game against the Red Sox.
+He collected two extra-base hits in his last game (3-for-4 with two doubles) against the Phillies.

 Stone Garrett Game Info & Props vs. the Phillies